lambdaclass/era_vm/docs/general.md

 ### Data passing between contracts

-To send and receive (read only) data between contracts, we make use of Fat Pointers, these are the second type of value that the VM can handle, this type is composed of four 32bit values:

-- bits `0..31`: offset
-- bits `32..63`: internal memory page ID
-- bits `64…95`: starting address of the fragment
-- bits `96…127`: length of the fragment

-When choosing how to pass data to a contract (whether when calling or returning from a call) we have a choice:
+To send and receive (read only) data between contracts, we make use of Fat Pointers, when choosing how to pass data to a contract (whether when calling or returning from a call) we have a choice:

 - pass an existing fat pointer
 - create a new fat pointer from a fragment of heap/auxheap.

-This is handled by the `get_forward_memory_pointer` function TODO
+This is handled by the `get_forward_memory_pointer`, which (respectevely) narrows the pointer it receives, or creates a new one in the requested heap.

 A Fat Pointer will delimit a fragment accessible to other contract, accesses outside this fragment through a pointer yield zero.
 They also provide an offset inside this fragment which can be increased or decreased.